lizhanmit/learning-notes/spring-note/spring-note.md

 JPA supports `@PrePersist` and `@PreUpdate`which can be used to support audit timestamps via JPA lifecycle callbacks.

 Hibernate provides `@CreationTimestamp` and `@UpdateTimestamp`.

 ---

+### DDL VS DML

+- DDL: Data Definition Language, used to define database structures such as tables and indexes.
+- DML: Data Manipulation Language, used with data operations such as inserts and updates.

+---

+### SQL Files for Database Initialization

+Spring Boot will look on the root classpath for the files "schema.sql" and "data.sql".

+You can put them under "src/main/resources" folder to initialize database when startup.

+---